forestgrape/coronavirus/index.md

 #### observed interspecies jumps
 * jumps: Bovine coronaviruses have jumped to a whole range of hosts: canine, human, wild ruminants, porcine [Bidokhti et al](#bidokhti).
 * jumps to humans, also called [zoonosis](#zoonosis): MERS, Sars-CoV-1 and OC43 are all jumped from animals to humans [refs in work].

-<p id='habitat-of-sars-cov-2'>-----</p>

-## Habitat of Sars-CoV-2
-[in rework to remove errata and to clarify]<br>
-The task determine to habitat of Sars-CoV-2 in humans can be tackled either a [theoretical constraint based reasoning](#constraint-reasoning) or by an [empirical reasoning](#empirical-reasoning) based on observations of Covid-19.

-### constraint reasoning
-In the following the habitat of Sars-CoV-2 is deduced its [cell tropism](#cell-tropism) and the reachability of [infectable cells](#infectable-cell).

-#### cell entry and receptor
-[in rework/reorder]
-The cell entry receptor used by SARS-CoV-1 [[Jiang](#jiang)] and SARS-Cov-2 [[LiF](#lif)],[[Hoffmann](#hoffmann)] is ACE2.

-#### orientation matters
-* The barrier function of the apical cell layer against coronavirus virions make an initial aptical entry necessary.
-* In vitro [cell culture to check] experiments from [McCray & Co](#mccray05) show both increased apical ACE2 expression and a corresponding increased cell entry from the apical side.
-[McCray & Co](#mccray05) also observed that Sars-CoV-1 exits the cell on the apical side following an apical entry with a preference of more than 1000:1.
-Similarly was observed for the common cold causing coronavirus 229E: It infects the cells, corresponding to its receptor, amino-peptidase N, expression, preferably from the apical surface [[McCray](#mccray)].
-229E exits apically with a preference of 10:1 (about 91%) for an apical entry and 5:1 (about 83%) for a basal entry.

-#### ace2 receptor detection
-There are two common methods to measure tissue distribution of proteins:
-* ##### antibody staining
-    detecting ACE2 using anti-ACE2 antibodies.
-Detects proteins on cell surfaces.
-[Timens](#timens), [McCray](#mccray05), [soilleux, poehlmann](#soilleux,poehlmann)
-* ##### measure mrna
-    Measure ACE2 [mRNA](#mrna) expression.
-Necessary condition for a cell to produce a protein.
-However not sufficient for ACE2 on apical cell surface [to confirm].
-The mRNA expression across the human body is shown in  [Li et al](#li).

-##### caveats of ace2 detection
-[in work, verification needed]
-For serving as an entry point, ACE2 should be built into the cell membrane as a receptor i.e. being useable from the outside.
-So if _both_ of above methods yield positive, this is very likely.
-Moreover since coronaviruses have a preference for [aptical tissue sites](#tissue-tropism) the ACE2 should be expressed on the apical sites.
-* [Antibody staining](antibody-staining) alone can yield false positives if the cells are not properly cleaned and ACE2 is just attached to the cell without being built into the cell membrane.
-* [Measuring mRNA](#measure-mrna) just detects if the cells produces ace2.
-But proteins produced by a cell can
-    - stay in the cell i.e. in cytoplasm or more into the nucleus
-    - be released from the cell
-    - being built into the cell membrane as a receptor on any site.

-#### ace2 receptor distribution
-[**incomplete and in rework**][Until updated, recommended is direct lookup in: [soilleux, poehlmann 2012](#soilleux,poehlmann) where ACE2 receptor distribution obtained from tissue staining is described]<br>
-ACE2 is apically available
-* in the lower respiratory tract
-    - well-differentiated and ciliated airway epithelia [[mcray05](#mccray05)]
-    - alveolar epithelial type 2 cells [to check/find citation].

-* in the upper respiratory tract
-    - the basal layer of the non-keratinised squamous epithelium of the nasal and oral mucosa and the nasopharynx expresses ACE2 [Timens](#timens), [Lau](#lau).
-    - goblet cells[todo: other cells (goblet) too in rework]

-### empirical reasoning
-[in rework: update and a section for each strain]<br>
-Viral load in combination with the [movements of virions](#movement-of-virions) inside the body can be used to track tissue preferences of Sars-CoV-2.

-#### betacoronavirus type 2 viral load
-The viral load observed in different parts of the body are consistent with airborne infection and the tissue distribution of ACE2:
-* The only location where _all_ patients had viral Sars-CoV-1 load are the lungs [Farcas et al](#farcas).
-* For MERS-Cov [Memish et al.](#memish) found that both the viral load and the Genome Fraction obtained was higher in the lower respiratory tract (broncho-alveolar lavage fluid, tracheal fluid) than in the upper respiratory tract (nasopharyngeal swab, sputum).
-The three broncho-alveolar lavage fluid samples investigated, showed the highest average viral load and contained the most complete genome. <br>
-Remark: Mers-Cov has a different cell entry receptor (DPP4).
-However the ability of a virus to efficiently takeover a cell depends not on the cell entry receptor alone (extended explanation in work).
-This is just a piece of evidence in the overall picture.

-That in swab tests there are viruses in the nose and the mouth can be either caused by replication there or by breathing them up.
-[Kleinstreuer et al](#kleinstreuer) have shown that upon exhale particles are deposited in the nose.
-An widespread infection in the upper respiratory tract would likely yield a viral load in the lymph nodes too [to be confirmed, citation needed].

 <p id='evolution-and-adaption'>-----</p>